 - Incorporates real world training with hands-on curriculum

 Fundamentals of Electricity

-This introductory course provides students an introduction to electrical concepts and theories used in the air conditioning industry.
+This introductory electrician course provides students an introduction to electrical concepts and theories used in the air conditioning and electrical industry.
 Topics include: A/C theory, electrical distribution systems, motors, voltage circuits, wiring diagrams, low voltage controls, and safety.